berrym/lusush/docs/lle_implementation/tracking/KNOWN_ISSUES.md

 ## Active Issues

-### Issue #12: Completion Menu Column Shifting During Navigation
+### Issue #13: UP/DOWN Navigation Doesn't Preserve Column Position
-**Severity**: MEDIUM
+**Severity**: LOW
-**Discovered**: 2025-11-25 (Session 25)
+**Discovered**: 2025-11-25 (Session 26)
 **Status**: NOT FIXED
-**Component**: completion_menu_renderer.c / display_controller.c
+**Component**: completion_menu_logic.c

 **Description**:
-When navigating through the completion menu, the columns shift/redraw in different positions.
-The menu layout should remain stable during navigation - only the selection highlight should change.
+When navigating UP/DOWN in the completion menu, the selection doesn't always stay in the same column.
+The pattern is unclear but seems related to category boundaries - when moving to a row in a different category, the column position isn't preserved.

 **Expected Behavior**:
-- Menu columns stay in fixed positions
-- Only the selection indicator/highlight changes
-- No visual shifting or jumping
+- UP/DOWN should move to the same column in adjacent rows
+- If the target row has fewer items, move to the last item in that row
+- Column position should be remembered across category boundaries

 **Current Behavior**:
-- Columns shift position during navigation
-- Menu appears to redraw with different layout
+- Selection sometimes jumps to different column when crossing category boundaries
-- Unstable visual appearance
+- Pattern is inconsistent and hard to predict

 **Root Cause**:
-Possibly the menu renderer recalculates column widths on each render, or there's inconsistency in how the menu is being cleared and redrawn.
+The navigation logic in `lle_completion_menu_move_up/down` may not properly handle category headers or may be calculating target index incorrectly when rows have different item counts.

 **Files to Investigate**:
-- `src/lle/completion/completion_menu_renderer.c` - Column width calculation
-- `src/display/display_controller.c` - Menu rendering and clearing
+- `src/lle/completion/completion_menu_logic.c` - move_up/move_down functions

-**Priority**: MEDIUM (affects UX but doesn't block functionality)
+- Category boundary handling in navigation

+**Priority**: LOW (UX polish, menu is functional)

 ---